 Maintaining an affordable, effective workforce is one of the biggest longer term challenges that trust leaderships face.
 The new health team’s work here is to understand the scope of this problem and to grasp that it is on a par with the well rehearsed financial challenges.
 We are seeing a rapidly growing gap between the demand for and supply of suitably trained staff.
 This is exacerbated by increasing numbers of staff leaving the service, an issue driven by ongoing pay restraint and increasingly pressured working conditions, along with insufficient newly trained staff to replace those who are retiring.

-Maintaining an affordable, effective workforce is one of the biggest challenges facings trusts.Director of policy and strategytweet this
+Maintaining an affordable, effective workforce is one of the biggest challenges facings trusts.Director of Policy and Strategy and Deputy Chief Executivetweet this

 Brexit, which was a key feature of the election campaign, is a major contributor to workforce challenges.
 The continued uncertainty around EU nationals’ right to remain means that some staff are voting with their feet and returning home, or they are deciding not to come at all.
 A recent survey by the Health Foundation shows a 96% drop in the number of EU nurses registering to practice in the UK.
 Brexit and tougher language tests may well be part of the issue here.